NdR91/NdR-UI/README.md

 # NdR UI
 ## This UI is (mostly) inspired by [SoftUI](https://github.com/N-l1/lovelace-soft-ui)

-Hello everibody, after some tests I decided to post my UI setup.
+Hello everybody, after some tests I decided to post my UI setup.
 This is still a work in progess, so every suggestion is accepted and, of course, you can use this code for your own setup.

 The UI is based on two themes: [Clear](https://github.com/naofireblade/clear-theme) and [Slate](https://github.com/seangreen2/slate_theme).
 Please, refer to [@N-l1](https://github.com/N-l1) instructions to find out how to set up the whole stuff.